jeherr/element-encoder/README.md

 The data set used is in element_data.py should you wish to add, remove, or alter any data used for your own training set.

 ## Citing this work
-A preprint of this paper is available at https://arxiv.org/abs/1811.00123 for citation.
-Link to peer-reviewed publication forthcoming.
+Peer-reviewed publication available at https://doi.org/10.1063/1.5108803 for citation.